incrediblecrab/prelude/README.md

 ## Philosophy

-Prelude is about starting your terminal sessions with intention.
+CLI Prelude is about starting your terminal sessions with intention.
 Whether you use the default "Live where your feet are" or set your own message, it's a moment to center yourself before diving into code.

-The name "prelude" reflects its purpose - a brief introduction before your main work begins.
+The name "CLI Prelude" reflects its purpose - a brief introduction before your main work begins.

 ## Compatibility